 “Don’t eat anything your great-grandmother wouldn’t recognize as food.” – Michael Pollan

-Here is our latest favorite recipe – it’s definitely Bernardi sisters approved!
+Here is our latest favourite recipe – it’s Bernardi sisters approved!

-With a few tiny modifications: we used a whole bag of frozen kale, a whole head of garlic and we added an extra egg.
-The results were amazing (and the kids LOVED THEM).
+We used a whole bag of frozen kale for this burger, a whole head of garlic and we added an extra egg.
+The results were amazing (even the kids LOVED THEM).

 1 teaspoon sea salt

 4 eggs, beaten

 1cup breadcrumbs (to keep it gluten-free, use gluten-free breadcrumbs)